 With 10 (yup, 10) brothers and sisters and a passion for yoga, it’s no surprise that calm is Julia’s default setting.
 With quiet competency and a get-it-done capability, she obliterates tasks and handles any challenge with ease.
 What’s Julia listening to with those earphones?
 Podcasts.
 Always.

 The first time Rob heard about the VG he was working on a consulting project in Pittsburg, KS.
 The name came up again on a project in Cohoes, NY.
 A new months later, in a different city, he noticed a tract of trees coming down, only to discover it was another Vecino development.
 The universe was speaking.
 And lucky for us, Rob listened.
 (He also believes in Cleveland sports teams, physical activity, and teamwork.)

 Layne loves to learn.
 Say that four times fast.
 More than a tongue twister, Layne’s zest for learning has been a defining life theme.
 From the architecture profession, to outdoor hobbies, to mid century modern home renovation, Layne can always be found researching, refining, and learning more.

 Matt uses his 20+ years of experience in residential construction, home inspection and manufacturing management to guide his teams through all things on a job site.
-One could say he’s good at keeping “all the balls in the air” and reacting quickly.
-That’s literally true as well: Matt is an amateur competitive juggler plus builds and races BMW M3 sportscars.
+One could say he’s good at both “keeping things running” and reacting quickly.
+That’s literally true as well: when not on site Matt builds and races BMW M3 sportscars.